 #9 Recommendation Letters

-Some scholarship applications ask for your recommendations letters from professors or anyone who you report to professionally.
-Find out someone who knows you well and can give you a good recommendation.
+Some scholarship applications ask for your recommendation letters from professors or anyone who you report to professionally.
+Find someone who knows you well and can give you a good recommendation.

 Your recommendation letter should highlight your academic, leadership and people skills.
 The person recommending you should mention how he knows you and objectively assess your achievements.